 Enlist Your Own Advocate

 It is a matter of good policy to ensure that the interests of your children are well represented – however, you are of course entitled to your own advocate, who will act for you in what can be a complex and confusing situation.
-The zealous Chicago and Cook County child custody attorneys at M. Scott Gordon & Associates will help you try and come to an agreement that spares your family the need for acrimonious proceedings.
+The zealous Chicago and Cook County child custody attorneys at Gordon & Perlut, LLC will help you try and come to an agreement that spares your family the need for acrimonious proceedings.
 Contact us today for a free consultation.